audtree/cs109-209/README.md

 <img align="right" src="imgs/pp_circle.png" width="220">

 Hi!
-I'm Audrey, an impact-oriented data scientist and Harvard sophomore studying Applied Math on the Economics and Computer Science Track.
+I'm Audrey, an impact-oriented data scientist and Harvard junior joint concentrating in Statistics and Computer Science with a secondary in Sociology.
 This repository collects data science and data analysis projects I have completed for academic, self-learning and hobby purposes.

 **A bit about me...**